 To provide more stable and reliable CLB services, CLB supports cross-zone deployment in most regions.
 You can deploy a CLB instance across multiple zones within the same region to improve disaster tolerance and ensure the reliability of your applications.
 When the primary zone fails or has no healthy ECS instances, the CLB instance can automatically fail over services to the secondary zone within 30 seconds.
 When the primary zone recovers, the CLB instance automatically switches services back to the primary zone.

 As shown in the following figure, ECS instances that reside in different zones can be added to a CLB instance.
 Under normal circumstances, the CLB instance evenly distributes inbound traffic to ECS instances in the primary zone (Zone A) and to those in the secondary zone (Zone B).
-If Zone A fails, the CLB instance distributes inbound traffic only to ECS instances in Zone B. This deployment mode is tolerant to zone-level failures at the expense of latency.
-However, you can deploy core services across zones to make up for this.
+If Zone A fails, the CLB instance distributes inbound traffic only to ECS instances in Zone B. This deployment mode avoids service interruptions that are caused by zone-level failures and reduces latency.

 Implement cross-region disaster recovery

 You can deploy CLB instances in different regions and add the ECS instances of different zones within each of these regions to the CLB instance in the same region.
-You can use Alibaba Cloud DNS to resolve domain names to the service addresses of CLB instances in different regions for global load balancing.
-When a region becomes unavailable, you can temporarily stop DNS resolution in the region without affecting traffic to your applications.
+You can use Alibaba Cloud DNS to resolve domain names to the service addresses of CLB instances in different regions.
+This way, global load balancing is achieved by using CLB.
+When a region becomes unavailable, you can temporarily stop DNS resolution in the region without affecting user access.